5 Ways to Onboard New Employees to Your Company’s Culture

 2. Introduce new people to the company in clever ways.

-Adding someone to your team is exciting and a little awkward.
+Adding someone to your team is exciting and a little awkward, especially when thinking about how to introduce company culture into their experience.
 To ease tensions and break the ice, consider asking a few fun questions prior to their start date about who they are outside the office.
 Then, with your new teammate’s permission, share the results with the company, department, or team on their first day.

 This is effective for a couple of reasons.
 First, it helps your team start conversations and connect with the new face in the office.
 It also gives new hires social permission to share their hobbies and interests without feeling like they’re talking about themselves.